Beeswax Candle Molds {Buyer’s Guide}

 You can even create little beeswax tealights using seashells!
 These are great for parties, place settings or even wedding favors.

-Now, you need some candle wicking.
-Following the mold manufacturers guidelines regarding the best size wick for your beeswax candles.
+• follow the mold manufacturer’s guidelines regarding the best size wick

 You may decide to accessorize your candles with dried flowers or add fragrance.
-Even coloring is available if you wish.
+Wax coloring can be added if you wish.

 Leave a Reply